warrick-loyaltycorp/slate/source/index.md

 Parameter | Description
 --------- | -----------
-ID | The API key to retrieve details for
+APIKey | The API key to retrieve details for

 # Tokens